Exclusive SL Air Gun For Sale: The Girandoni Rifle

 How can something that isn’t much bigger than a grain of rice take down a massive feral hog?

-I started doing a little bit of research on my various options when it comes to finding an air gun for sale and, turns out, it is completely true if said pellet is traveling at 1250 feet per second (many .22 caliber rim fire rifles only reach around 1100-1200 fps).
+I started doing a little bit of research on my various options in the air gun shop, turns out, it is completely true if said pellet is traveling at 1250 feet per second (many .22 caliber rimfire rifles only reach around 1100-1200 fps).
 I decided to pick up one of these air rifles and give it a test.

 But where do I begin?